mozhdehNouri/androidStudies/android/modular/Modular.md

 However, modularization is a pattern that can be misused, and there are some gotchas to be aware of when modularizing an app:

-**Too many modules** - each module has an overhead that comes in the form of increased complexity of the build configuration.
-This can cause Gradle sync times to increase, and incurs an ongoing maintenance cost.
-In addition, adding more modules increases the complexity of the project’s Gradle setup, when compared to a single monolithic module.
-This can be mitigated by making use of convention plugins, to extract reusable and composable build configuration into type-safe Kotlin code.
-In the Now in Android app, these convention plugins can be found in the [`build-logic` folder](https://github.com/android/nowinandroid/tree/main/build-logic).

 **Not enough modules** - conversely if your modules are few, large and tightly coupled, you end up with yet another monolith.
 This means you lose some benefits of modularization.
 If your module is bloated and has no single, well defined purpose, you should consider splitting it.